CCAT: Mod-Cam Readout Overview and Flexible Stripline Performance: Mod-Cam Cryogenic Readout and Stripline Design

 \section{Mod-Cam Cryogenic Readout and Stripline Design}

-The 280~GHz broadband instrument module currently installed in Mod-Cam features three KID arrays read out across 18 total RF chains; these RF chains use 304 Stainless Steel coax on the inputs from 0.1-4~K and NbTi coax on the outputs from 0.1-4~K \cite{Duell_280module}.
+The 280~GHz broadband instrument module currently installed in Mod-Cam features three KID arrays read out across 18 total RF chains; these RF chains use 304 Stainless Steel coaxial cables on the inputs from 0.1-4~K and NbTi coaxial cables on the outputs from 0.1-4~K \cite{Duell_280module}.
 There is a mixture of attenuation installed at 0.1~K, 1~K, and 4~K on the input side of the readout chains.
 Optimization of the chain attenuation for thermal stability of the focal plane and readout noise is ongoing.
 Cryogenic low noise amplifiers manufactured at Arizona State University are connected to the outputs and physically mounted at 4~K on the back of the instrument module, as seen in Fig. \ref{fig:modcam}.
-Flexible coax connects the chains to the stripline installed in Mod-Cam via an SMP-SMA transition PCB.
+Flexible coaxial cables connect the chains to the stripline installed in Mod-Cam via SMP-SMA transition PCBs shown in Fig. \ref{fig:pcb_picture}.

 From 4~K to 300~K, Mod-Cam employs six stripline assemblies to bring signals into and out of the instrument module.
-The stripline characterized in this paper and installed in Mod-Cam utilizes 46~cm long flexible circuits manufactured by DuPont with a buried copper signal layer sandwiched between polyimide, with outer copper ground layers on either side spanning the length of the circuit \cite{neric_stripline}.
-At designated clamping points the ground plane is extended fully across the width of the circuit to provide better thermal contact with heat sinking clamps at the 4~K and 40~K stages in the cryostat.
+The stripline characterized in this paper and installed in Mod-Cam are 46~cm long DuPont flexible circuits with a buried copper signal layer sandwiched between polyimide, and outer copper ground layers on either side spanning the length of the circuit \cite{neric_stripline}.
+At designated clamping points, schematically shown in Fig. \ref{fig:pcb_picture}, the ground plane is extended fully across the width of the circuit to provide better thermal contact with heat sinking clamps at the 4~K and 40~K stages in the cryostat.
 The ground traces are otherwise kept to $0.43~\mathrm{mm}$ width to minimize thermal conductivity along the length of the circuit.
-Profilometry in Fig. \ref{fig:profilometry} shows the ground traces are measured to be approx. $22~\mu$m thick.
+Profilometry in Fig. \ref{fig:profilometry} shows the ground traces are measured to be approximately $22~\mu$m thick.
 Original designs called for trace dimensions of $18 \mu m$ thickness and $0.38~\mathrm{mm}$ width.
 The additional cross-sectional area is believed to result from the gold plating being thicker than expected.